 After the final interview, we will verify your references, past experience, former & current employers.
 We will then make a decision.
 Decisions are via email.
 You will have one week to decide.
 Once we receive your confirmation, we will send all pertinent paperwork.

 Staff Housing Accommodations

 As a staff member you will live in a cabin with up to 10 campers and a co-counselor.
-The cabins are rustic one-room, single-wall structures with canvas covers over the windows.
-You will sleep on a bunk bed, which has a single mattress.
-The showers at camp are individual locker room style and there are several faucets in each bathroom that are also shared.
+The cabins are rustic one-room, single-wall structures with canvas window coverings.
+There are six bunk beds in each cabin.
+Bathrooms are located separate but near the cabins.
+Each bathroom has several individual showers, toilet stalls, and sinks.
 While male and female living quarters are separate, privacy at camp is very limited.
 You need to be comfortable living this way to have a successful experience as a staff member.

 CIC provides a staff lounge with both outdoor and indoor space.
 Outside is a private space with weight set and picnic tables.
 Inside are sofas and a satellite TV.
 Most staff eat time off meals in the staff yard.
-We also have small storage lockers that are available for you to store personal items for use on your time-off.
-There is a weight set as well.
-Staff are responsible for maintaining the lounge.
+We also have small storage lockers that are available for you to store personal items for use on your time off.
+Staff members are responsible for maintaining the lounge.

 While incredibly rewarding, working with children day-in and day-out is taxing on your physical and mental energy.
 It is very important to have regular breaks from your campers so that you can unwind and share your experiences with other staff.
 You will be assigned to 1 of 2 Time-Off Groups.
 Each group is half the staff.